axelarnetwork/axelar-amplifier/doc/src/contracts/multisig.md

 ## Authorization

 Prior to calling `StartSigningSession`, the prover contract must first be _authorized_.
-For a contract to become authorized, a governance or coordinator contract account needs to call `AuthorizeCallers`, and specify the contract addresses together with their corresponding chain names to authorize.
+For a contract to become authorized, the governance or coordinator contract needs to call `AuthorizeCallers`, and specify the contract addresses together with their corresponding chain names.
-Similarly, the governance or coordinator contract account can revoke authorization of a particular contract by calling `UnauthorizeCallers`.
+Similarly, the governance or admin can revoke authorization of a particular contract by calling `UnauthorizeCallers`.

 ## Interface